bloominstituteoftechnology/Sprint-Challenge--Intro-C-OS/README.md

 Name at least three things that an operating system is responsible for handling?

+a)An operating system is responsible for managing the computer's hardware and software resources like (CPU) central processing unit, memory, disk drives and printers. b)It establishes a user interface and provides a stable and consistent way for applications to talk to the hardware via device drivers without having to know all the details of the hardware. c)It executes and provides services for applications software.

 ## Challenge 2

 Write a program in C, `lsls.c`, that prints out a directory listing for the